dcbriccetti/web-games/doc/Graphical Web Game with JavaScript and Phaser.md

 ## More Phaser
 - Copy the simple-game directory into your own project (separate from the web-games-master project).
 - Add an enemy character

+## Questions?

+- How did we make lots of random numbers?
+- How can JavaScript code find an HTML element in the page?

+# Session 3

+## More Phaser, Continued
 - Have the enemy slowly chase the player
 - Add a sound that changes (e.g., raises pitch) as the enemy gets closer